Vehicle-Integrated Power · VENDOR.Drive · 24 kW

 • Controlled progression toward later-stage validation and deployment milestones

-• Designed to support grid-independent power access in mobile and remote operating environments
+• Designed to support mobile and remote operating environments where grid access is unavailable or impractical

 This page does not publish deep engineering documentation, internal maps, oscillograms, or reconstruction-grade technical detail.
 That restriction remains active across the project at the current stage.

-The broader value proposition — resilient, grid-independent power access for critical operations, remote environments, and mobility infrastructure continuity scenarios — extends toward a longer-horizon vision of distributed energy infrastructure and resilient power access architectures.
+The broader value proposition — resilient power access for grid-constrained and off-grid deployment for critical operations, remote environments, and mobility infrastructure continuity scenarios — extends toward a longer-horizon vision of distributed energy infrastructure and resilient power access architectures.

 Off-grid deployment